Home

 • ECG Findings: P waves and QRS complexes appear independently of each other.
 For example, P waves may occur regularly every 6 seconds, while QRS complexes occur independently, possibly at a different rate (e.g., a junctional escape rhythm with QRS complexes of less than 0.12 seconds or a broad-complex escape rhythm with QRS complexes longer than 0.12 seconds).

 Third-degree heart block, or complete heart block, occurs when there is no electrical communication between the atria and ventricles.
 This results in P waves and QRS complexes occurring independently of each other.
 The atria and ventricles function separately, with the heart's rhythm maintained by an escape pacemaker.
+Depending on the location of the pacemaker, this can result in narrow-complex or broad-complex escape rhythms.

+Complete heart block is a serious condition that often requires immediate treatment to ensure adequate cardiac function.
 In third-degree heart block, the heart’s rhythm is maintained by an escape pacemaker from either above or below the bifurcation of the bundle of His.
 Narrow-complex rhythms originate above the bifurcation, while broad-complex rhythms arise below it.

 Third-Degree Heart Block (Complete Heart Block)